Reserve your spot for our upcoming virtual experiences today!

-With all of this uncertainty, The Policy Circle team realized that policy matters now, perhaps more than ever.
+With the uncertainty of 2020, The Policy Circle team realized that policy matters now, perhaps more than ever.
 At this critical juncture in our country’s history, we remain steadfast in our commitment to inform, inspire and develop civic leaders.

+The Policy Circle has hosted a series of virtual programs since March focused on the impact of policy decisions on women’s economic security and leadership.
 Our programs provide reliable information, build leadership and critical thinking skills, which are imperative for our country to move forward with hope and a plan.
-With a focus on the economic impact of policy and responding to the needs of Policy Circle members, The Policy Circle has developed a series of virtual programs called Move the Needle Virtual Experiences.
-These events provide an opportunity for our members and partners to connect, and cover timely topics with special guests, experts and policy leaders.
+These events also provide an opportunity for our members and partners to connect, and cover timely topics with special guests, experts and policy leaders.

 Leslee Belluchie, JoAnna Sohovich, and Frank Cilluffo joined The Policy Circle to broaden our understanding of the connections and components of critical infrastructure and share the importance of addressing its internal and external vulnerabilities for the health and safety of our nation.
 The Department of Homeland Security organizes the essential services that comprise the backbone of our nation’s economy, society, and health into 16 critical infrastructure sectors.
 These systems and networks, from emergency response and transportation systems to financial services and the food supply chain, are vital to our national security and the daily functioning of our lives.